salidamaharjan/personalProfileHTML/Topic1/personalProfile/README.md

 - The viewer can click on tabs.
 - The viewer can find the link on the hobbies page which leads to Galleries tab and could find the related videos and pictures.
+- The viewer can hover on the name of places visited on the LifeEvents page which shows the image of the place.

 ## Table of Content